Graham · Argyll & Bute

 Ben Buie — common questions

 - Ben Buie is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 589m of ascent and takes most walkers 4-6 hours.
-Terrain: Peridotite gives a distinctive olive-coloured rocky upper hillside with stable boulders and short turf between.
+Ground conditions: Peridotite gives a distinctive olive-coloured rocky upper hillside with stable boulders and short turf between.

-- Standard parking is at NM614302 near Oban.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NM614302.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Ben Buie?
+- What's the best month to climb Ben Buie?

-- Is there mobile signal on Ben Buie?
+- Will I get phone signal on Ben Buie?

 - Brief signal on Mull — 1 bar possible on the summit